I was surprised when I learned that many authors fear writing dialogue.

 Speaking and hearing human speech is physiologically more natural than reading and writing.
 Barring medical challenges, virtually all children worldwide learn to speak without formal schooling.

 This is not the case with reading and writing.
-While some parts of our brains are dedicated to speaking and understanding human speech, none are dedicated to reading and writing.
+While some parts of our brains are dedicated to speaking and understanding human speech, none are devoted to reading and writing.
 By the late 1600s, two hundred years after the invention of the printing press, only 30% of the world population could read, while nearly all of the population could speak and had been able to for a very long time.

 When compared to reading and writing,